medusalix/xow/README.md

 It communicates with the dongle via `libusb` and provides joystick input through the `uinput` kernel module.
 The input mapping is based on existing kernel drivers like [xpad](https://github.com/paroj/xpad).

-## Important notes

-The Xbox One wireless dongle requires a proprietary firmware to operate.
-The firmware is included with the *Xbox - Net - 7/11/2017 12:00:00 AM - 1.0.46.1* driver available from *Microsoft Update Catalog*.
-The package is automatically downloaded and extracted during the build process due to Microsoft's [Terms of Use](https://www.microsoft.com/en-us/legal/intellectualproperty/copyright/default.aspx), which strictly disallow the distribution of the firmware.
-**By using xow, you accept Microsoft's license terms for their driver package.**

 ## Supported devices

 xow supports both versions of the wireless dongle (slim and bulky one) and the Surface Book 2's built-in adapter.